ToF-/Domain/README.md

 checkNonZero (Transaction _ 0) = throwE "amount equal to zero" checkNonZero tx                 = return tx
 ```
-Acquiring the CSV file name will follow the logic we experimented interactively:
+Acquiring the CSV file name will follow the logic we experimented on *ghci*:

 ```haskell
 getFileNameArg :: Domain FilePath